Tea01/Tea01/README.md

 - 💬 Ask me about **anything 😄**

-- 📫 How to reach me **teashkurti05@gmail.com or https://www.linkedin.com/in/teashkurti01/**
+- 📫 You can reach me on: **www.linkedin.com/in/teashkurti01/ or teashkurti05@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">